Cruising Q & A

 How do you manage your links to shore while cruising?

 For many people this is a challenging problem to overcome.
-I've been lucky in that up until now when I have been outside the US, which has been most of my life, my mother has been willing to do my mail forwarding, banking transactions and store a couple boxes of personal effects I didn't think I could part with.
+During the first 20 years of ownng Atom when I was cruising mostly outside the US, my mother volunteered to assist with my mail forwarding, banking transactions, and store a couple boxes of personal effects I didn't think I could part with.
 I wonder now how I would have managed without that support.
 Hopefully, you have a family member or close friend who will serve as your shore agent in exchange for vacations aboard your boat from time to time.
 Otherwise, there are commercial mail forwarding services you can hire.
 You'll find up-to-date recommendations for them on the online cruising forums.
 Beyond that, online banking and other online services have made it easier to be mobile than it ever has been.

 By now everyone knows free Web-based email accounts such as Hotmail and Gmail allow you to access your email from any internet-connected PC in the world without dragging your own PC around or looking for phone line access.
 Technology is changing fast and every year there will be new choices to consider and there is no shortage of cruising sailors willing to fill you in on the latest gadgetry.
-In recent years I've used my notebook PC to compose email onboard and just take the CD (or floppy for those remote islands that are a decade behind the times) ashore to copy and paste messages into Hotmail.
+In recent years I've used my notebook PC to compose email onboard and just take the files ashore in a flash drive to copy and paste messages into Hotmail.
 Some of these free email services require you log-in at least once a month to keep them from canceling your account, so if this is the case with your provider you should give a trusted friend at home your password to log-in on the first of each month so you don't lose your mail on an extended cruise.

 In recent years, satellite phone and text messaging have become options for those who can afford the equipment and monthly service costs.
 A less expensive alternative to satellites for text messaging is connecting a Pactor modem to your notebook PC and SSB transceiver.
 More about communications is in questions #11 below.